JavierHernan/Readme/README.md

 Hobbies & Future Projects
 Hobbies:
 I enjoy building and flying racing drones, and I also collect historical coins.
+My oldest coin is from 136AD and features Marcus Aurelius on the face.

 Future Project:
 I plan to build a radio relay system using drones to extend the range of a particular drone.

-💻 Live Portfolio
-Check out my live project portfolio [here](https://app.netlify.com/sites/deft-monstera-89f81d/overview).

 ![Hire Me GIF](https://media.giphy.com/media/clnORRzuaBV7rNisCP/giphy.gif)